shw3512/shw3512.github.io/teach/cysec-g30/index.md

     - Install a password manager (app and Web-browser plug-in)
         - Enter account credentials
         - Update passwords to secure alternatives (in the password manager _and_ on the account)
+    - Adopt a realistic routine for patching and updating software
+        - Automate where possible
 - This year
     - Configure secure settings for accounts and devices